groboclown/nightjar-mesh/README.md

             # the namespace information.
             - Name: NAMESPACE_1
               Value: !Ref YummyNamespace
-            # This is the port that the load balancer is forwarding to.
+            # This is the port that the load balancer is forwarding to on this container.
             - Name: NAMESPACE_1_PORT
               Value: "2000"